-- (a) The take and use of groundwater is a permitted activity provided the following conditions are met: - (i) the volume and rate of abstraction does not exceed: - (1) a maximum of 86 cubic metres per day per landholding; and - (2) a maximum rate of 5 litres per second; and - (3) the point of abstraction is not within 50 metres of an existing lawfully established groundwater take; - (ii) the maximum volume of take allowed under this rule and Rule 49(a) are not added together.
-A maximum of 86 cubic metres of groundwater and surface water combined per landholding per day, inclusive of any water taken pursuant to section 14(3)(b) of the RMA, is allowed; - (iii) the following details are supplied to the Southland Regional Council upon request (if applicable): - (1) farming type; and - (2) stocking rate; and - (3) point of abstraction; and - (4) what the water is used for; and - (5) the maximum rate of take; and - (iv) where the volume of the take exceeds 20,000 litres per day, a water meter capable of recording the rate of take and the daily volume of take must be used.
+- The take and use of groundwater is a permitted activity provided the following conditions are met: - the volume and rate of abstraction does not exceed: - a maximum of 86 cubic metres per day per landholding; and (1) - (2) a maximum rate of 5 litres per second; and - the point of abstraction is not within 50 metres of an existing lawfully established groundwater take; - the maximum volume of take allowed under this rule and Rule 49(a) are not added together.
+A maximum of 86 cubic metres of groundwater and surface water combined per landholding per day, inclusive of any water taken pursuant to section 14(3)(b) of the - (iii) the following details are supplied to the Southland Regional Council upon request (if applicable): - (1) farming type; and - (2) stocking rate; and - (3) point of abstraction; and - (4) what the water is used for; and - (5) the maximum rate of take; and - where the volume of the take exceeds 20,000 litres per day, a water meter capable of recording the rate of take and the daily volume of take must be used.
 Water take data must be recorded daily at least weekly and provided to the Southland Regional Council on request.
-The accuracy of the water meter must be verified every 12 months. - (b) The non-consumptive take and use of groundwater is a permitted activity provided the following conditions are met: - (i) the rate and volume of take does not exceed: - (1) a maximum rate of 10 litres per second; and - (2) a maximum daily volume of 750 cubic metres; - (iia) any interference effects are "acceptable" in accordance with Appendix L.3; - (ii) the same amount of water is returned to the same aquifer within 250 metres of the point at which it was taken; and - (iii) there is no significant delay between the taking and returning of the water.
+The accuracy of the water meter must be verified every 12 months. - (b) The non-consumptive take and use of groundwater is a permitted activity provided the following conditions are met: - the rate and volume of take does not exceed: - (1) a maximum rate of 10 litres per second; and - a maximum daily volume of 750 cubic metres; - any interference effects are "acceptable" in accordance with Appendix L.3; - the same amount of water is returned to the same aquifer within 250 metres of the point at which it was taken; and - (iii) there is no significant delay between the taking and returning of the water. - The take and use of groundwater for hydraulic testing and bore development purposes and any associated discharge of groundwater into water or onto or into land is a permitted activity provided the following conditions are met: - the Southland Regional Council is notified at least three days prior to test commencement; - the rate of take does not exceed 75 litres per second; - (iii) the duration of pumping does not exceed five consecutive days; - any discharge of water to water is consistent with the water quality requirements of section 70 of the RMA;

-92 Appeal to Environment Court by (i) Fonterra Co-operative Group Limited ENV-2018-CHC-000027
+$^{^{95}}$ Appeal to Environment Court by (i) Fonterra Co-operative Group Limited ENV-2018-CHC-000027